(Source: Chappelle Show, Comedy Central.)

 The biggest problem that I’m having with the program in general is the fact that they are not really listening when I previously said that my priority is acting and not song.
 I’d rather play to my strengths and not my weaknesses.
 I can project my voice loudly for a piece of text.
 Give me Tennessee Williams, give me Shakespeare, I got you covered.
 Give me a solo song in a musical and watch me bomb horribly.

 So now all of this vocal coaching is becoming drudgery because I’m getting admonished by my professor for not singing well; when I didn’t want to be in the class in the first place.
 I’m only here to complete the credits.
-If you want beautiful singing, look to one of your Star Students who actually give a damn.
+If you want beautiful singing, look to one of your Star Students, not me.